divekarshubham/Connect4/README.md

 Represents the states that the stopwatch can be in i.e. READY(when the stopwatch has just been created or reset), RUNNING, and STOPPED(after calling `stop()`)

 ### III.
 FunctionalityTester

-This contains a class to test the edge case behavior of the `StopWatch`.
+'Test/edu/nyu/pqs/stopwatch/impl/FunctionalityTester.java' contains a class to test the edge case behavior of the `StopWatch`.
 It contains the test to check the pausing functionality and also contains a method to test the thread-safety of the `StopWatch`

 IV.
 UnitTests

-`SharedStopWatchTest` and `StopWatchFactoryTest` contain the unit test for their respective classes.
+Unit tests are created in `Test/edu/nyu/pqs/stopwatch/impl/` `SharedStopWatchTest` and `StopWatchFactoryTest` contain the unit test for their respective classes.

 ## 2. Code Review